 This strategy sets out the vision and key priorities for provision of services and support for children and young people aged 0-25 with special educational needs and/or disability (SEND) in Wiltshire.
 It also sets out the broad range of provision available to support SEND in Wiltshire and a clear strategic direction for the future.
 The final strategy, approved by the Children’s Trust Commissioning Executive, has now been published.
 Click here for link to the report.

-Launch of new Wiltshire Autism Information Pack
+Wiltshire Autism Information Pack

 The Autism Information Pack has been created for Wiltshire as a useful guide to support and services available for children and young people, 0-25 years with Autism Spectrum Condition (ASC).
 This local information pack has been developed by parents and carers who have children and young people with ASC themselves.
 It aims to signpost to relevant agencies, services and resources in Wiltshire which can help with concerns and questions.
 It also contains information on some national organisations, websites, books and resources that may be useful.